 Daingean Rathdrum Bog was surveyed by ADS Ltd in 2013 as part of the Bord na Móna re-assessment survey (Licence No. 13E0230).
 118 sightings of archaeological material were made in the rehabilitation area (see Table 1 Catalogue Nos OF-DAS-001A-OF-DAS-051B).
+Note OF-RDM 0004a-z identified in the 2001 IAWU survey and OF-DAS001a-t noted in the 2013-Re-assessment survey are the same monument.
 These archaeological sightings were notified to the Archaeological Survey of Ireland and 12 were included in the SMR.